tingtingchung/aibizbook/README.md

 This is an online repository of resources for the [AI for Business textbook](https://www.vitalsource.com/products/ai-for-business-building-applications-using-tingting-rachel-chung-steve-v9781958303481?term=9781958303481) by Chung &amp; Hojnicki.

 **Praises**
-"I really appreciate the business centered framing of this textbook.
+"I really appreciate the business-centered framing of this textbook.
 Clear positioning at the intersection of AI and business.
 Unlike most AI/ML texts that are heavily CS-oriented, this book anchors each topic in functional business domains and real-world cases."

 "I really appreciated the thoughtful presentation of foundational topics in a way that avoids overwhelming the reader.
 The chapter does a great job breaking down core math concepts such as dot products, gradients, and probability into digestible explanations supported by examples.
-The section on python is also well-executed and very relevant to students who will use these tools directly in their coursework."
+The section on Python is also well-executed and very relevant to students who will use these tools directly in their coursework."

 "I also appreciated the conversational tone and the use of relatable analogies (including baking, sports rankings) to introduce otherwise abstract ideas.
 These examples make the content much more approachable for business students without compromising the technical rigor."